liAmirali/music_scourgify/README.md

 This program looks into a directory and first creates sub-directories for each artist.
 And then in each artist directory, it creates sub-directories for albums.
 And at the end it puts the songs in the corresponding directory.
-That's how you get you OCD satisfied. :)
+That's how you get your OCD satisfied. :)